jaynandwana200/KAM/README.md

 - Monitor lead status transitions with automatic data updates.
 - **Notify Key Account Managers via email when a lead is allocated to them.**
 - Remove interactions of inactive leads to maintain a clean database.
-- **Notify Key Acoount managers about allocation and deallocation of Lead via email on change of Key account manager.**
+- **Notify Key Acoount managers about allocation and deallocation of Lead via email using multithreading on change of Key account manager.**

 ### 2. Contact Management
 - Add, update, and delete Points of Contact (POCs) with detailed information.